yonseicasl/Nebula/README.md

     * nvcc-9.0 or later
     * OpenCV-3.2 or later
     * OpenBLAS-0.2 or later: optional for CPU acceleration
-    * cuBLAS and cuDNN (of package nvidia-384 or later): optional for GPU acceleration
+    * cuBLAS (of package nvidia-384 or later) and cuDNN (version 7.0.4 to 7.6.5): optional for GPU acceleration

 In Ubuntu 18.04, use the following command to install the required libraries except for the NVIDIA driver package.